The 2021-22 Cohort Application Period is Closed

 - A minimum cumulative grade point average of 3.0 is recommended

 - Personal Statement (no more than 350 words): Describe how this program would complement or enhance your studies and professional goals, how your acceptance would contribute to the program, and describe a project that would answer a sustainability question that intrigues and inspires you.

-- Critical Thinking Essay (no more than 250 words): Consider and address the following question in 250 words or less: “In what ways does fostering a diverse, equitable, and inclusive community affect pathways to sustainability?”
+- Critical Thinking Essay (no more than 250 words): Consider and address the following question: “In what ways does fostering a diverse, equitable, and inclusive community affect pathways to sustainability?”

 - Transcripts: Include all undergraduate coursework and the most recent Fall term grades.
 Unofficial transcripts are acceptable.

-- References: Applicants will provide the names and contact information for up to two references (instructor, supervisor, mentor).
+- References (optional - not required): Applicants will provide the names and contact information for up to two references (instructor, supervisor, mentor).
 Both references will be contacted by the Graham Institute formally asking each person to submit confidential recommendation letters online.
 All letters must be submitted online.